auth0/docs/articles/support/index.md

 # Support Options

 ## Auth0 Status
 The [Auth0 status page](https://status.auth0.com) contains information on current production status and will be updated during an outage.
 After an outage, a root-cause analysis is performed and made available via the page.

-There is a button on the page to subscribe to notifications of any change in production status.
+Please check the [status page](https://status.auth0.com) before filing a ticket.
+If the status page contains a notification about an outage, our team will already be working on restoring service as quickly as possible.
+Once the issue is resolved, the status page will be updated to reflect that.
+There is a button on the page to subscribe to notifications of any changes.

 ## Public Forum